Where the Creator and creation pray, play, and wonder together

 Creation Justice Series

-This series will include four Zoom events with various speakers who will present different environmental topics for individuals, families, and congregations.
-Together we will consider our sacred connections to the lands, waters, and air and how to respond to the global environmental crisis.
+What a wonderful series this has been!
+Over four Zoom events, talented speakers presented on different environmental topics for individuals, families, and congregations.
+Together we considered our sacred connections to the lands, waters, and air and how to respond to the global environmental crisis.

 Planetary Health- Co-Creating a Better Future for All

 What do COVID-19, structural racism, and the devastating wildfires in the western United States have in common?
 They are all symptoms of a planet in multi-system failure.
 In this presentation with Teddie M. Potter, PhD, RN, FAAN, you will learn about the human health consequences of the human caused disruptions of Earth’s natural systems.
 You will also learn that it is not too late for all of us to work together to co-create a healthier future.
 Learn more